PSIA vs PSIG: What's the Difference?

 Do PSI and PSIG mean the same thing?

-The answer is: sometimes.
 PSIG is often the default meaning when a PSI unit is presented.
 For example, your tire pressure is gauge pressure.
-Likewise, the Kimray back pressure valve’s gauge reads in PSIG.
+Likewise, the Kimray back pressure regulator’s gauge reads in PSIG.

 An example situation where this may come up is in valve sizing when using the Kimray sizing calculator.